makrai/notes/bisk2004-ground-lang-bengio.md

     * allow for pixel level masks and skeletal modeling,
   * zero-shot settings targeting all 20,000 ImageNet categories (Chao+ 2016;
     Changpinyo+ 2017).
 Modern architectures are flexible enough to learn to
-  * general[ize to] class, such as face.
+  * generalize to class, such as face.
 For example, facial recognition
 * combination of language and vision supervision leads to clear and coherent tx
   * attention can translate parts of an image to words, indicates
   * they truly are learning about language